spacether/keyboardlayout/README.md

 # keyboardlayout
 A python library to display different keyboards.
-The keyboard layouts are created with pygame sprites.
+Works with pygame or tkinter
 PRs with additional layouts or graphics backends are welcome.

 If you need to show your users a graphic that shows a specific keyboard layout or a portion of a keyboard, this is the library for you.

 ## Features:
 - qwerty + azerty included
+- graphics backends: pygame + tkinter
-- dynamically generate a pygame sprite group showing a keyboard
+- pygame: dynamically generate a sprite group showing a keyboard
+- tkinter: dynamically generate a frmae containing frames and labels
 - customize the keyboard with sizes, colors, key margin, padding, font, location, etc
 - update a specific key with `update_key`